I am here because:

 • Staff must be educated about proper restraint use.

 • Behavior problems with risk of serious injury to self or others.
-Emergency restraints may continue no more than 24 hours without a physician examination.
+Emergency restraints may continue for no more than 24 hours without a physician examination.

 • Neurological or orthopedic condition requiring strict positioning